MTN BIKE JUNIOR LEAGUE

 There is no minimum age to being a League Member…rather, there is an equipment requirement!

-All Mountain Bike Junior League members must be on a bike with at least 24″ wheels AND triple chain rings (that’s 3 gears up front if you’re not sure).
+All Mountain Bike Junior League members must be on a bike with at least 24″ wheels.
 Take my word for it…it makes a huge difference.
 Notice I said “members”.
 Families may still bring kids to group rides that are not big enough to fit on a bike with 24″ wheels.
 Here’s the catch.
 You need to be responsible for them.
 That is, if they need extra attention, can’t keep up etc., you need to be their guide.
 And we don’t recommend they officially join the league until they are able to meet the requirement.

 What we’ve learned is that the equipment makes a huge difference in a rider’s performance.
 We know there are phenoms out there that can pedal their tails off on a 20″ wheel bike and hang.
-But the true dividing line is 24″ wheels and triple chain rings.
+But the true dividing line is 24″ wheels.

 Why?
 Because of the Fun Factor.
 We take kids on true mountain bike terrain.
 It’s amazing what they are able to tackle if they are on the proper equipment.
 It’s just more fun!